OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

 The function "validate_fiscal_year(fis_year)" is created to  validate the values in the column 'Fiscal Year' (should be a positive integer, from 1969 to 2019, inculding)

+The function "validate_expense(cost)" is created to validate values at the following columns:
+Average Participantion,
+Average Benefit Per Person,
+Total Benefits(M),
+Other Costs,
+Total Costs(M).